Part 2. How to Manage Your Infrastructure as Code

 Watch out for snakes: these are simplified examples for learning, not for production

 The examples in this blog post are still simplified for learning and not suitable for production usage, due to the security concerns and user data limitations explained in Watch out for snakes: these examples have several problems.
-You’ll see how to work around some of these limitations starting in the next blog post.
+You’ll see how to resolve these limitations in the next blog post.

-If you want to try the script out, you’ll first need to give the script execute permissions:
+If you want to run the script, you first need to give it execute permissions:

 console